Grow your international business with DHL Express Reach 220 territories across the world

 miscellaneous tooltip

 MISCELLANEOUS 9.
-Miscellaneous Substances that do not meet the criteria of the other eight Classes of Dangerous Goods but are considered as dangerous for transport. e.g. Asbestos, dry ice, magnetic material, consumer goods, self-inflatable rescue equipment like vests and airbag.
+Miscellaneous Substances that do not meet the criteria of the other eight Classes of Dangerous Goods but are considered as dangerous for transport. e.g. Asbestos, dry ice, magnetic material, consumer goods, self-inflatable rescue equipment like vests and airbags.

 APPROVED SHIPPER

-The very first, and possibly most important requisite to ship DG cargo is to have your account approved by DHL Express.
+So how to ship flammable solids, liquids or gas?
+The most important requisite to ship dangerous goods is to have your account approved by DHL Express.
 First of all, you should communicate with your account manager on your shipping requirements.
-When you present a valid case for shipping DG cargo, DHL Express will send our in-house DG expert to your premises to inspect your eligibility to become an approved shipper.
-Here are some things that we look out for.

-QUALIFIED PERSONNEL
+1. QUALIFIED PERSONNEL

-PROPER PACKAGING
+2. PROPER PACKAGING

-Each item is unique, and as a shipper, you should have the best solution to pack each DG item safely.
-Prior to approval, we will inspect the security and integrity of each shipment’s packaging and if they can withstand air transportation.
-For example, we accept certain flammable liquids, however, they have to be packed to ensure that there is absolutely no spillage.
+For example, we ship certain flammable liquids.
+However, they have to be packed to ensure that there is absolutely no spillage.
 If there is a spillage, there should be a contingency within the packing, where it will not affect other shipments or the airplane.

-LABELLING & PAPERWORK
+3. LABELLING & PAPERWORK

-Fully regulated DG goods under Class 9 and ID8000 (consumer commodities) has to be correctly labelled, clearly indicating the DG type and potential hazards.
+Fully regulated DG goods under Class 9 and ID8000 (consumer commodities) have to be correctly labelled, clearly indicating the DG type and potential hazards.
 This should be in line and up to date with IATA standards.
-Each shipment should also be accompanied by a dangerous goods declaration (DGD) – a supporting document on top of the AWB and shipping invoice that provides a clear description of the DG commodity being transported.

-Read further about dangerous goods declaration (DGD) here.
+Read more about dangerous goods declaration (DGD).

-PRODUCT
+4. PRODUCT

 Upon inspection, we will review the item to be shipped as DG and approval will warrant eligibility to ship the item as it was agreed upon.
 Alterations to the product or shipping more than what was agreed will raise a red flag when it is being processed in our system.
-For this reason, you must adhere to the agreed shipping guidelines and clearly indicate the quantity of the contents.

-DESTINATION
+5. DESTINATION

-Although it is clearly indicated which DG classes DHL Express can accept, it is crucial to understand that different destination countries have different regulations for importing dangerous goods.
 Therefore, prior to granting approval, we will check which countries you deal with most frequently.
 On the same note, prior to arranging a DG shipment to a country you are unfamiliar with, you should check with your account manager or our customer service team on DHL Express’s capabilities.

 EXCEPTIONS

-In many cases, you may be shipping a non-DG cargo, but due to the nature of the contents, we might classify it as a DG shipment, and if you are not an approved shipper, we will either return, reject, or request for an MSDS – a document that proves your shipment does not fall under a DG category.
-For example, you may be shipping hand sanitizer without any alcohol content.
-Therefore, it does not fall in any DG category because the absence of alcohol makes it non-flammable.
-The purpose of the MSDS is to give the technical breakdown of your item.
+In many cases, you may be shipping non-DG cargo.
+However, due to the nature of the contents, we might classify it as a dangerous goods shipment.
+If you are not an approved shipper, we will either return, reject, or request for a Material Safety Data Sheet, a document that proves your shipment does not fall under a DG category.

 WHY CHOOSE DHL EXPRESS TO HANDLE YOUR DG CARGO?